tonyho1992/wax/_posts/1-1-1-how-to-make-wax.md

     ....
 {% endhighlight %}

-So when you're in `wax.mm.zoomer`, feel free to shorten the name of `com.modestmaps` to `mm`, but **not outside of that function**, lest `mm` stands for `com.modestmaps` for everything else - every other script on your page.
 Never ever declare a variable without `var` inside of this function, because it'll 'leak' to the global space.

 ## Packaging